Life's About to Get Good: Live performances

 Twain premiered the single on April 29, 2017, at the Stagecoach Festival.
 She performed the song on Today's Summer Concert series on June 16, 2017.
 It was included in her set on September 10, 2017 during her exclusive UK performance at Radio 2 Live in Hyde Park.
 During her appearance on the 2017 season finale of America's Got Talent, Twain performed the song along with "You're Still the One" with 4th runner up Mandy Harvey.

 Release

 The song premiered on June 15, 2017, on BBC Radio 2 and was released to streaming and music purchasing platforms.

 Music video

 A music video was shot in the Dominican Republic in June 2017.
-It was directed by Matthew Cullen and released on July 26, 2017.
+It was directed by Mathew Cullen and released on July 26, 2017.
 It shows Twain ending up in a tropical resort after reminiscing about her past.
 The video contains references to iconic fashion statements set by Twain in some of her previous videos, such as the "Man!
 I Feel Like a Woman!" and "That Don't Impress Me Much" outfits.